-Breaking News Article JUST ANNOUNCED: THUNDER FROM DOWN UNDER IS COMING TO VICTORY THEATRE JULY 20.
+Breaking News Article JUST ANNOUNCED: COMEDIAN JEANNE ROBERTSON WILL BE AT VICTORY THEATRE JANUARY 19.
 TICKETS ON SALE NOW!

 Jan 22, 2018 | 7:00PM